htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   :jira:`1636`

 - Linux Cgroup support has been redone in a way that doesn't depend on using the procd.
-There should be now user visible changes in the usual cases.
+There should be no user visible changes in the usual cases.
   :jira:`1589`